tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_01_automate.md

 0. **Submodules integration**: DBT projects are integrated as a Git submodule in the main repository.
 This allows us to include the work of data stewards and analysts in the data platform without having to duplicate code or maintain separate repositories.
 1. **Build**: The code is built and packaged into a Docker image; the same image is used for Webserver, Daemon, and Code locations.
 2. **Validate definitions**: The Dagster definitions are validated to ensure they are correct and do not contain any errors.
-3. **Ruff**: The code is checked for style and formatting issues using Ruff.
+3. **Ruff**: The code is checked for style and formatting issues using [Ruff](https://docs.astral.sh/ruff/).
 4. **Sonar**: The code is analyzed for quality and security issues using [SonarQube](https://www.sonarqube.org/).
 5. **Test**: The code is tested using [pytest](https://docs.pytest.org/en/stable/) for unit tests, integration tests, and coverage analysis.
-6. **Deploy to dev**: The code is deployed to the development environment for each commit in the main branch or feature branch.
+6. **Deploy to DEV**: The code is deployed to the development environment for each commit in the main branch or feature branch.
 7. **Release**: A new release is created in GitLab, a tag and a changelog are generated.
-8. **Deploy to prod**: The code is deployed to the production environment.
+8. **Deploy to PROD**: The code is deployed to the production environment.

 <ImageCenter src="https://raw.githubusercontent.com/tintamarre/tintamarre.github.io/refs/heads/master/src/assets/diagrams/dagster_flow_stack.drawio.png" alt="" width="800" />